bobko69/DMX_Adapter/README.md

 DMX Output is possible on the 8 Port LED Distro.
 You need to install ESPixelStick firmware.
 ESPixelStick allows you to change one of the outputs to use the DMX protocol.
 This video has more detail about DMX and the xlights set up: (https://youtube.com/watch?v=aNw_iXwn4mw&si=04DVH85MfxVccUhA)

-## Hardware setup
+## Can I make my own?
-You can make a DMX cable with the XY-485 a TTL to RS485 adapter.
-This adapter is available on amazon and aliexpress.
+You can make a DMX Adapter with the XY-485 a TTL to RS485 PCB.
+This PCB is available on amazon and aliexpress.

 <img src="./img/XY-485_both_outlines_sm.png" width="400">

-There are lots of RS485 adapters.
+There are lots of RS485 PCBs.
 Make sure to get the one labeled 'XY-485' and '3.3-33V'.
 The step down converter will convert an input voltage of 5v-24v down to the 3.3v this circuit needs.

 <img src="./img/XY-485_hookup.png" width="400">